The Deity Of Jesus (Yeshua):

 Just as the Roman Catholic Church created doctrine to distance themselves from everything they saw in the Old and the New Testament as Jewish, many Jewish rabbis began teaching that the “Father-Son Godhead” as depicted in the book of Daniel was heresy.
 Why?
 To distance themselves from all those who worshiped Jesus (Yeshua) as Israel’s divine Messiah.

-I could go on fitting together the puzzle pieces of Scripture, line upon line and precept upon precept, to prove Jesus’ (Yeshua’s) deity, but by deity, I do not mean that Jesus (Yeshua) is His Father!
 Jesus (Yeshua) emanated from His Father.
-He is the Only Begotten Son and the express image of His Father.
+He is God and was God.
+He is at the same time, the Only Begotten Son and the express image of His Father.
 The Father sent Jesus (Yeshua), Who is in perfect unity (echad) with His Father.
-Jesus (Yeshua) had to be both divine and human in order to be the only Mediator between God, the Father, and humanity.
+Jesus (Yeshua) had to be both fully God and fully man in order to be the only Mediator between God, the Father, and humanity.
 That’s why Scripture says, “Jesus (Yeshua) emptied Himself and took on flesh.”
-His echad (compound unity) with His Father is expressed as a remez (allegorical, hidden, or symbolic meaning beyond just the literal sense) in the Shema, which hints at the duality of the Godhead.
+His compound unity with His Father is expressed as a Remez (allegorical, hidden, or symbolic meaning beyond just the literal sense) in the Shema, which hints at the mystery of the Godhead.

 “Hear, O Israel, the LORD (Yahweh) our God (Elohim, plural) is one (echad, a compound unity).
 Echad is the same Hebrew word used in Genesis 1:4, which says a man and his wife shall become one (echad) flesh.
 The Shema does not say: “Hear, O Israel, there is “yachid” God.
 Why?
 Because yachid indicates an absolute singularity, and the Scriptures reveal a unified Godhead, a compound unity.
 That’s why Genesis 1:26 says, “Let Us make man in Our image.”

-I do NOT support the Roman Catholic Church’s “Co-Equal” doctrine of the “Trinity”, however, for Jesus (Yeshua) declared that His Father is greater.
-When Jesus (Yeshua) took on human flesh, He limited Himself.
+When Jesus (Yeshua) took on human flesh, He limited Himself for the duration of His earthly ministry.
 That is why He said it was better that He go away and send the Holy Spirit, for the LORD (Yahweh) is a Spirit and His Holy Spirit is omnipresent.
 Jesus (Yeshua) took on flesh in order to represent His Father to their Creation, and yes, I said “their” creation.
-For Scripture tells us in several places that without Jesus (Yeshua) nothing was made that was made.
+Scripture tells us in several places that without Jesus (Yeshua) nothing was made that was made.
 But Scripture also informs us in 1 Corinthians 15:24-28, that the Father, who subjected all things under His Son’s feet, is not subjected.
 And one day, after Jesus (Yeshua) has put all things under His feet, including death, He also will be in subjection to the Father—now pay attention, for this is quite interesting—so that God may be all in all.

 This mystery of compound unity was taught by Jesus (Yeshua) in John, chapter 17.
 “Neither pray I for these alone, but for those who will believe on Me through their word, that they may be one, as You Father are in Me and I in You, that they may be one in Us…Father, I will that they, whom You have given Me may be with Me where I am, that they might behold My glory, which You have given Me, for You loved Me before the foundation of the world.”
 (John 17:16-24)